Is Your Organization Leveraging Vision Building for Growth?

 - Short and Long-Term Goals

-We call these elements of your Vision “Focus Filters” because they serve as the criteria for evaluating all decisions and strategies.
+We call these elements of your vision “Focus Filters” because they serve as the criteria for evaluating all decisions and strategies.
 For example, if a company’s Ideal Customers are college students, should the team invest time and money into writing blog posts that appeal to more tenured career professionals?
 Of course not.
-Having a clear definition of its Ideal Customer allows this company to align all decisions with a clear Vision for the future.
+Having a clear definition of its Ideal Customer allows this company to align all decisions with a clear vision for the future.

-Focus Filters are the guiding principles that align an organization on what matters and serve as the foundation for the Vision.
+Focus Filters are the guiding principles that align an organization on what matters and serve as the foundation for the vision.

 Let’s break each of them down.